-Washington University Danforth Campus (including North, West, South and Tyson Campuses) COVID-19 Policy effective from 07/01/2020 until further notice
+Washington University Danforth Campus (including North, West, South and Tyson Campuses) COVID-19 Policy effective from July 30, 2021 until further notice

 Public health and other data strongly support that universal masking substantially reduces transmission of COVID-19.
 The main purpose of the mask is to prevent the wearer from expelling small virus-containing droplets of saliva or mucus into the air and infecting others.
-Wearing a mask reduces the likelihood that an infected individual could spread the virus to people around them (colleagues, co-workers, faculty, staff, students, family, friends, etc.).
-This is especially important to reduce the spread from infected people who may be asymptomatic.
+Wearing a mask reduces the likelihood that an infected individual could spread the virus to people around them (colleagues, co-workers, friends, etc.).
+This is especially important for infected people who may be asymptomatic.
 Masks also provide some protection to the wearer.